 Man driving stolen car flees police, drowns after vehicle crashes in canal

-A 46-year-old man fleeing police in a stolen car drowned after the vehicle crashed into a canal, according to Fort Pierce police and Florida Highway Patrol on Saturday.
+A 46-year-old man fleeing police in a stolen car drowned after the vehicle crashed into a canal, according to Fort Pierce police and the Florida Highway Patrol.

+The Hyundai went off the shoulder of the roadway and overturned in a canal, FHP Lt.
+Indiana Miranda said in an email after an inquiry by WPTV.

-Officers entered the canal, pulled the man from the vehicle and performed life-saving measures.
-The man was taken to HCA Lawnwood where he died.
+Officers entered the canal and pulled the man from the vehicle.
+The man was taken to HCA Florida Lawnwood Hospital, where he died.

-No officers or patrol vehicles made contact with the vehicle, and there were no other reported injuries or fatalities, FHP said.
+No officers or patrol vehicles made contact with the vehicle, and there were no other reported injuries or fatalities, Miranda said.

 Scripps Only Content 2023